 Lord of Light by Roger Zelazny – (Amazon) – Print – This book is frequently cited as one of Zelazny’s best, and I contemplated reading it for years (in fact, it first appeared on my summer reading list in 2010).
 I finally picked it up after David Moore and I interviewed Jerry Grayson for his Godsend Agenda Kickstarter.
 The book – about advanced humans who take on the form of gods on an alien planet – heavily inspired the game.
 I started reading this in the spring, but didn’t get very far; I’ll redouble my efforts this summer.

 Kaiju Preservation Society by John Scalzi – (Amazon) – Print, Island – A stand-alone novel about carrying for giant monsters in an alternative reality.
-Oh, and preventing an catastrophe on earth that could kill millions.
+Oh, and preventing a catastrophe on Earth that could kill millions.

 Shards of Earth (The Final Architecture, Book 1) by Adrian Tchaikovsky – (Amazon) – Print – I loved Tchaikovsky’s Children of Time/Children of Ruin, so I figured I’d pick up this book.
 It’s about an engineered race of warrior humans trying to find their place 50 years after the end of the war they were designed to fight.
 It’s supposed to be a big, sprawling space opera, complete with alien artifacts – it sounds like just the sort of thing I love to read in the summer.